-This is where the conversation gets interesting as it will be determined by where you will be hiking and if there will be easy hangs with trees and areas that will work well with hammocks versus areas like the PCT desert where hangs will be hard to spot.
+This is where the conversation gets interesting as it will be determined by where you will be hiking and if there will be easy hangs with trees and areas that will work well with hammocks versus places like the PCT desert where hangs will be hard to spot.

 If you are in a place where you know you can hang a hammock consistently will mean an underquilt will be the best option in most cases, but you need to weigh the benefits and drawbacks below.